How to Install Slack on Ubuntu 24.04

 flatpak run com.slack.Slack

-Uninstall the app using the command below.
+Remove the application using the command below.

 flatpak uninstall --delete-data flathub com.slack.Slack